Macromerine

-Macromerine is a phenethylamine derivative.
+Macromerine, also known as β-hydroxy-3,4-dimethoxy-N,N-dimethylphenethylamine, is a phenethylamine derivative.
 It was first identified from the cactus Coryphantha macromeris.
 It can also be found in C. runyonii, C. elephantidens, and other related members of the family Cactaceae.
-The plants may have been used by Tarahumara shamans for their entheogenic effects.

 Chemistry

 Macromerine is a phenethylamine derivative with the molecular formula C12H19NO3.

 Effects

-At least one study found macromerine to be non-psychoactive, however as a phenethylamine derivative, it may be psychoactive.
+At least one study found macromerine to be non-psychoactive.